-- a) CCI1 Level Competitions: a Horse may compete in 1 Competitions from the beginning of the calendar year in which he reaches the age of five - b) CCI2/3 level Competitions: a Horse may compete in 2, 3 Competitions from the beginning of the calendar year in which he reaches the age of six. - c) CCI4level Competitions: a Horse may compete in Competitions of four star level from the beginning of the calendar year in which he reaches the age of seven.

-d) CCI5level Competitions and Four star Level Championships: a Horse may compete in Competitions of five star level or four star Championship from the beginning of the calendar year in which he reaches the age of eight.
+- a) CCI1 Level Competitions: a Horse may compete in 1 Competitions from the beginning of the calendar year in which the Horse reaches the age of five - b) CCI2/3 level Competitions: a Horse may compete in 2, 3 Competitions from the beginning of the calendar year in which the Horse reaches the age of six. - c) CCI4level Competitions: a Horse may compete in Competitions of four star level from the beginning of the calendar year in which the Horse reaches the age of seven. - d) CCI5level Competitions and Four star Level Championships: a Horse may compete in Competitions of five star level or four star Championship from the beginning of the calendar year in which the Horse reaches the age of eight.